 3. Chemical or Vinegar Smell

-There are several problems that can produce a mini-split chemical smell.
-To ensure your technician quickly finds the source, it’s best to be as specific as you can.
+There are several problems that can result in a mini-split chemical smell.
+To ensure your technician quickly pinpoints the source, it’s best to be as specific as you can.
 Many homeowners describe it as a mini-split vinegar smell.
-This could be an electrical problem and may be accompanied by chemical residue on the affected components.
+This could be an electrical malfunction and is often accompanied by chemical residue on the affected components.

 Burning, electrical odors can appear in several places of your mini-split system.
 They’re most often a sign of an electrical problem such as damaged wiring or a failing motor.
 In other cases, it’s overheating that creates a burning smell.
 A delicate component may have started to melt.

-You’ll want to address this as soon as possible, as damage to these components may prevent the mini-split from working entirely.
+You’ll want to address this quickly, as damage to these components may keep the mini-split from working entirely.
 ACS Heating and Air Conditioning staff will do their best to finish repairs soon.